agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 You may decide that:

-- `buildreport` task is best handled by running a Python file
+- `createreport` task is best handled by running a Python file
 - `createinfra` task is best handled by the `aws-service`
 - `installapp` task is best handled by running a shell script
 - `onboarduser` task is best handled by running the `example/someimage:1.0.2` container
 - `notify` best handled by `slack-service`
 - `report` best handled by `jira-service`

-Tooling in Keptn listens for and reacts to `sh.keptn.event.{taskname}.triggered` event.
-Which events your service listens for is easily set via an environment variable when installing the service.
+Tooling in Keptn listens for and reacts to `sh.keptn.event.{taskname}.*` events.
+Usually the `taskname.triggered` event.
+The exactWhich events your service listens for is easily set via an environment variable when installing the service.

 In the above example: